-(A) Any employee gaming license issued pursuant to this section shall be effective for only the position and gamingoperator employer contained in the application.
-An employee gaming license shall apply to all locations for which a gaming operator holds a license issued by the Tribal Commission.

-(B) Any licensed employee shall apply to have his license transferred to a new position by requesting that transfer in writing to the Tribal Commission in a manner which details the new position and the operator for whom s/he proposes to work.

-6.5 Licensing Period.
-Any permanent employee gaming license issued pursuant to this section shall be effective for a period of one year from the date of issuance and shall contain the licensee's photograph and shall state on its face the name of the employee, the location at which s/he is licensed to work, the gaming operator who employs him, the date that the license became effective and the date that it expires.

-6.6 Renewals.
-A holder of an employee gaming license shall petition to have his license renewed, by applying to the Tribal Commission for a renewal before his original license has expired and updating all information contained in the original application.

-6.7 Requirement to Produce License Upon Request.
-Any person receiving an employee gaming license must carry that license upon his person during all working hours and must produce that license upon the request of any person.
+- (A) Any employee gaming license issued pursuant to this section shall be effective for only the position and gaming operator employer contained in the application.
+An employee gaming license shall apply to all locations for which a gaming operator holds a license issued by the Tribal Commission. - (B) Any licensed employee shall apply to have his license transferred to a new position by requesting that transfer in writing to the Tribal Commission in a manner which details the new position and the operator for whom s/he proposes to work. - 6.5 Licensing Period.
+Any permanent employee gaming license issued pursuant to this section shall be expire on the employee's birthday.
+If the employee's birthday is less than six (6) months in the future, the employee shall receive a license which is valid until the employee's birthday following the employee's next birthday.
+The license shall contain the licensee's photograph and shall state at a minimum on its face, the name of the employee, the location at which s/he is licensed to work, the date that the license became effective and the date that it expires. - 6.6 Renewals.
+A holder of an employee gaming license shall petition to have his license renewed, by applying to the Tribal Commission for a renewal before his original license has expired and updating all information contained in the original application. - 6.7 Display and Handling of Gaming License.
+Any person receiving an employee gaming license shall wear the license on his/her upper torso in a manner that does not obscure and clearly displays the licensee's photograph and the license expiration date.

+- (A) Prohibited Modifications of License.
+No individual to whom a gaming license is issued shall cause, or permit any other person to cause, damage to or alteration or mutilation of, any portion of the gaming license. - (B) Consequences of Alteration.
+Upon notice that a gaming license is displayed by the licensee which is damaged, altered or mutilated, the Tribal Commission shall: - (1) confiscate the gaming license and notify the gaming operator in writing of the action; and - (2) prohibit the licensee from engaging in any activities for which a gaming license is required until a replacement license is issued; provided, that the obligation to obtain a replacement license is solely that of the licensee when the Tribal Commission finds that the licensee purposefully altered or mutilated the license, or permitted another person to do so.